Subshifts and colorings on ascending HNN-extensions of finitely generated abelian groups: Preliminaries

 In the drawings of the Cayley graph of $\BS$ made in the next sections we will omit the label as well as the direction of the edges from the drawing, as they are not relevant for the context they are used in.

 The case of the Cayley graph of an ascending HNN-extension $G*_{\psi}$ of a finitely generated abelian group is similar to the one described above: it is composed of copies of the Cayley graph of $G$ connected through the stable letter $t$, in such a way that each one of them has above it $|G:\psi(G)|$ copies of itself.
 We call these copies of $G$ the $G$\textit{-sections} of the Cayley graph.
+We analogously define the notion of a \textit{sheet} of the Cayley graph of the HNN-extension $G*_{\psi}$.

-We finish this section by making the following definition, which enables us to enunciate the results of the next section in a clearer way. \begin{definition} For $h\in G$ we define the \textit{$G$-section containing $h$} as
+We finish this section by making the following definitions, which enable us to enunciate the results of the next section in a clearer way. \begin{definition} For $h\in G$ we define the \textit{$G$-section containing $h$} as

 Using the normal form from Proposition \ref{prop:normalform_ascending_hnn} we can write $h=t^{-j}gt^i$, for $i,j\ge 0$, $g\in G$.
 In this case we say that $\Gamma_h$ is a \textit{$G$-section of level $i-j$}.
-Note that thanks to the uniqueness of the normal form, the value $i-j$ is well defined for $h$. \end{definition}
+Note that thanks to the uniqueness of the normal form, the value $i-j$ is well defined for $h$.